-To use the program, a student or employee must register for a DAP card at the Marvin Library.
-Registrants must provide contact information and their HVCC ID.
+To use the program, a student or employee must register for a DAP card at the Marvin Library with their contact information and HVCC ID.
 Once registered, a DAP card will be issued with a list of participating libraries.

 Some participating libraries offer limited privileges.
 For more information on DAP, please visit the CDLC website.

 Dwight Marvin Library currently provides borrowing privileges to registered DAP borrowers (non-HVCC users) who are over 19, and present a current DAP card with valid photo ID.